zd3nik/XtermBoatSinker/README.md

 In `--test` mode the standard number and size of boats is always used, regardless of board size.
 So you can increase the board size to better judge a bot's search method.
 The size of the board has little or no effect on a bot's destroy method in most cases.

-See the `--width` and `--height` command-line options of xbs-client for changing the `--test` board size.
+Use the `--width` and `--height` command-line options of `xbs-client` to change the `--test` board size.

 Communication Protocol
 ----------------------

 The server and client application communicate with one-line text messages over a TCP socket.
 Each line is terminated by a single new-line character.
-Trailing whitespace characters (spaces, tabs, form-feeds, carriage returns, new-lines) should be stripped from the message.
+Trailing whitespace characters (spaces, tabs, form-feeds, carriage returns, new-lines) are stripped from the messages before they're processed.

-The format of every message (except error messages) follow the following form:
+All messages (except error messages) use the following form:

     TYPE|VALUE1|VALUE2|...